-Contact Person: Mr Minehan, Mr McGrath
+Contact Person: Ms Rae, Mr McGrath

 The study of Agricultural Technology develops knowledge and understanding about a range of agricultural practices that apply to producing plant and animal products.
-It develops the ability to respond to human needs and emerging opportunities.
 It develops knowledge, understanding and skills in the management of plant and animal enterprises, the technology associated with these enterprises and the marketing of products.
 Students develop the ability to solve problems, plan, organise and conduct scientific investigations, research, collect and organise information, work as a member of a team and communicate information.